House of Social Food Hall

 Demi Sheridan

-Over to Choi Wan, a cheeky and fun new concept by restaurateur Victor Yu, a modern take on traditional Hong Kong cuisine.
-Choi Wan was serving up Salt & Pepper Chicken Wings, Warburton’s Prawn Toast Crumpet, Chicken Curry or Veggie Satay with half rice and half chips.
-That’s hard to beat.
-The full menu is said to be drawn from family recipes, traditions and flavours Victor grew up with.
-Items like Chicken Bamboo and a Chinese take on a full rotisserie Chicken will be available from opening day.
+Over to Choi Wan, a cheeky and fun concept by restaurateur Victor Yu, a modern take on traditional Hong Kong cuisine.
+Choi Wan serves salt & pepper chicken wings, Warburton’s prawn toast crumpet, chicken curry and veggie satay with half rice and half chips.
+It’s a menu drawn from the family recipes, traditions and flavours Victor grew up with.
+Enticing items like chicken bamboo and his own take on a full rotisserie chicken will be available from opening day.

-And that’s just the food I tried.
-There’s also Burger & Beyond, described as “the best burger ever” by Jake Atkinson himself.
-This will be the brand’s first venue outside London, and excitement is high.
-Next, we have Mughli, the longstanding authentic Punjabi restaurant that has been based in Rusholme for more than 30 years.
-We know it, we love it, and we think you will too.
-Lastly, pizza.
+Plus, Mughli, the longstanding authentic Punjabi restaurant based in Rusholme for more than 30 years.
+We know it, we love it, and it’s very likely you will too.
+Finally, pizza.
 Dough Religion’s style is driven by a deep love of proper fermentation, a passion for tradition, and creative toppings.

 House of Social stage and interior signage